vin-ce/portfolio/README.md

 - presentationURLs.yaml + pages/present.js
   - Pushes `links` into browser history, presentation is navigated project to project by browser forward / back buttons

-- projectsData.yaml, Holds the data that goes on
+- projectsData.yaml, holds the data that goes on
-  1. home page carousel modules (components/homeProjectModule.js)
+  - home page carousel modules (components/homeProjectModule.js)
-  2. project pages (components/projectPage.js)
+  - project pages (components/projectPage.js)
     - project page sections are generated in components/projectPage/projectPageModules.js
     - each section's specific layout is determined by its "type" (e.g `bigContained`), and that maps to a particular component in projectPageModules.js